pvdz/preval/tests/cases/normalize/expressions/assignments/for_c/auto_base_assign_pattern_arr.md

 - (todo) Deal with array spreads in arr mutation?
+- (todo) array reads var statement with init CallExpression
+- (todo) array reads var statement with init ObjectExpression
 - (todo) objects in isFree check
 - (todo) support array reads statement type ExpressionStatement
-- (todo) support array reads statement type VarStatement
 - (todo) we may be able to confirm that ident refs in the array literal are primitives in same loop/try scope